siderolabs/talos/website/content/docs/v0.7/Reference/cli.md

   -h, --help                       help for apply-config -i, --insecure                   apply the config using the insecure (encrypted with no auth) maintenance service
-      --interactive                apply the config using text based interactive mode
+      --interactive                apply the config using text based interactive mode --no-reboot                  apply the config only after the reboot
 ```

 ### Options inherited from parent commands